jkindrix/grab2md/README.md

 - `--output-dir DIR, -o DIR`: Directory to save the output files and folders (default: "output")
 - `--trim/--no-trim`: Enable/disable trimming based on domain-specific rules
 - `--flatten`: Output files directly to domain directories (e.g., 'docs.github.com/')
+- `--visualize`: Display a visual representation of the output directory structure
+- `--report FILE`: Generate a detailed Markdown report of the process
+- `--quiet`: Reduce output verbosity, showing only essential information

 ## UI Features

 The modern UI includes these enhancements:

-- Beautiful colored output with syntax highlighting
+- Beautiful colored output with adaptive theme and syntax highlighting
-- Progress spinners and bars for long-running operations
+- Progress spinners and bars with time estimates for long-running operations
-- Detailed status updates during batch processing
+- Detailed status updates with rich emoji indicators during batch processing
+- Interactive directory tree visualization in `--visualize` mode
-- Summary tables showing results of operations
+- Summary tables and panels showing detailed operation results
-- File and directory counts for batch operations
+- File and directory counts with intelligent display limits
-- Rich formatting for better readability
+- Rich formatting with semantic styling for better readability
+- Terminal capability detection for optimal rendering in any environment
+- Detailed error handling with debug mode support
 - Silent logging (logs go to files, not the console)

 ## Configuration Management